ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/power-bi-faq.md

 <!-- 27 -->
 ### Can I download the apps as pbix files?

-Ne.
-Currently, we don’t offer downloading pbix files for the official Power BI apps, because they're published on AppSource.
+Číslo  Currently, we don’t offer downloading pbix files for the official Power BI apps, because they're published on AppSource.

 ## [License](#tab/license)